Our Family of Companies

 daughter and older mother drinking coffee after researching a will

-A will is a written document stating a person's final wishes for their money, their property and people in their care.
+A will is a written estate planning document stating your final wishes for your money, your property (real estate and other belongings) and people in your care, including dependent children, other family members (like a sibling or aging parent) or individuals over whom you have guardianship.
 Though that's the general concept, legal wills must also be prepared according to specific rules.

 A will may be a good way to secure your plans for your finances, family and property after you die.
 These plans could include:

-• The type of funeral or burial you want.
+• The type of funeral or burial or cremation you want

 • Who will inherit your favorite pieces of jewelry